901 Employee Benefits

 4. Employees are encouraged to seek assistance for personal problems that may be having a negative impact on work behavior or performance.

-6. All records and discussions of personal problems are to be handled in a confidential manner and shared with other individuals only on a “need to know” basis.
+6. All records and discussions of personal problems are to be handled in a confidential manner and shared with other individuals only on a “need-to-know” basis.
 Reference to participation in behavioral health services is not to be maintained in official personnel files.